arkreen/ApiMinerSolarEdge/README.md

 Document for `SolarEdge` inverter `API Miner`.

-When an `Arkreen` user want to add their inverters to `Arkreen Network` as `API Miner`, they need provide 2 key information:
+When an `Arkreen` user want to add their `SolarEdge` inverters to `Arkreen Network` as `API Miner`, they need provide 2 key information:
 * `Site ID`, which be used to specific the power plant that `Arkreen Network` can access, can be found in SolarEdge Monitoring Service,
 * `API Key`, which be used to authorize `Arkreen Network` to access your site data;